-How did Christmas, a holiday started back in Pagen Rome, become the centrepiece of the Christian Year?
+How did Christmas, a holiday started back in Pagan Rome, become the centrepiece of the Christian Year?

 “(Part 1) Like many Christmas traditions the tree is a relative newcomer to the Christmas story.
 Only since the early 19th century has the decorative tree been an important part of the American Celebration. … Christmas Trees, Candy Canes and even Santa seem like they have been around forever, but many of these Christmas traditions are surprisingly recent.
-Join us as we look back at how a Holiday that started back in Pagen rome became the centrepiece of the Christian year and why this season is known as much for shopping as the birth of the Christ child”
+Join us as we look back at how a holiday that started back in Pagan Rome became the centrepiece of the Christian year and why this season is known as much for shopping as the birth of the Christ child”

 (Part 3) America would invent its very own Christmas and in the process re-invent it for the whole world.